nick22d/webapp/README.md

 ## Architectural diagram
 ![Diagram](images/diagram.png)

+## Traffic flow

+**1)** HTTP traffic is transmitted from the client to the ALB which is the first point of entry.

+**2)** The ALB forwards the traffic to the healthy, backend EC2 instances which host the web application.

+**3)** Thanks to the NAT gateway, return traffic from the isolated, private subnets makes its way back to the ALB.

+**4)** The web site is served to the client.

 ## Usage
 This code assumes that you have already Terraform installed locally.
 For instructions on how to install Terraform, please refer to Hashicorp's documentation [here](https://developer.hashicorp.com/terraform/install).